In our discussions with many OKR enthusiasts and prospects, one of the most frequently asked questions is regarding the use of OKRs vs KPIs.

 You can measure revenue, revenue per employee, revenue per sales rep, and so on.
 All of these are measurements or indicators of how a business is doing.
 There are literally thousands of such measurements that can indicate how a business is doing.
 Among those thousands, you select the “few” that are key indicators for your business and for the appropriate business functions.
 These essentially are your key performance indicators.
 Put simply, a KPI serves to perform a health check on the productivity, effectiveness, and efficiency of staff, employees and individual teams.

-When it comes to managing your business though, having great KPIs identified by itself is not enough.
-OKRs may be new, but every business has a plan and a budget for every year.
+OKRs may be a relatively new goal-setting framework, but every business has a plan and a budget for every year.
 These plans and corresponding budgets are typically based on projections of KPIs, based on what you did in the past and what you target to or expect to achieve this year.
 This is where OKRs come into play.

-It is a lot easier to use the travel analog.
+Let’s take a look at a travel analogy to better understand how OKRs and KPIs work together.
 Imagine you are driving to some place.
-If the final objective is your destination, your OKR is the vehicle and your KPI is the dashboard.
+If your goal is your destination, your OKR is the vehicle, and your KPI is the dashboard.
 Your OKR is what gets your car to the final destination, whereas your KPI tells you how your car is doing as it makes its way toward the goal.
-One can use OKRs and KPIs to achieve the same objective – but they perform different functions.
+One can use OKRs and KPIs to achieve the same objective– but they perform different functions.

 But there are other things that you care about, which are not in any dashboards.
 For example, one of the key results of getting to your destination is to get there safe and sound.
 So, if you sleep on the wheel, you are not going to get to your destination.
 Ensuring that you don’t sleep, and drive carefully is a key result of getting to your destination, that is not necessarily measured using a KPI.

 OKRs consist of Objectives and Key Results.
 Key Results in turn can be associated with a KPI.
-The key is “can be”.
+The keyword in this relationship is “can be”.
 Key Results need not be necessarily associated with a KPI.

 This illustration is pretty self explanatory.
-You want to grow revenue and in the current quarter, you want to achieve 3 key results that will put you on that path.
-Out of the 3 key results, the first one .. “hiring a VP of sales for Europe” is not really tracked using a KPI.
-The other 2 are associated with a KPI, and will potentially have some starting and target values associated with them.
-For example, the key result may say that “Increase web leads (KPI) from 22 per day to 35 per day.
+You want to grow revenue and in the current quarter, you want to achieve three key results that will put you on that path.
+Out of the 3 key results, the first one, “Hiring a VP of Sales for Europe” is not really tracked using a KPI.
+The other two are associated with a KPI, and will potentially have some starting and target values associated with them.
+For example, the key result may say that “Increase web leads (KPI) from 22 per day to 45 per day”.